 I travel for my job.
 It can take me awhile to respond.
 Sorry about that.
 I'm not a paying member, so I can't see "likes".
 A profile without a photo makes me wonder if you're really available.

 Most photos are recent.
 Old ones are labeled HISTORY.
 They're offered with the idea you'll better understand who I am today if you can see who I was yesterday.
 I'm not trying to pass myself as younger.

 Variety is the spice of life.
 I like being pushed out of my comfort zone - sometimes.
 Otherwise I'll get too set in my ways as I age.

 I'm open to adjusting my lifestyle to accommodate a variety of partner interests.
 I'm neither gym rat nor slug.
 I prefer outdoor to indoor activities.
-I have no health concerns to restrict my physical activities, but age and getting hurt a few times have taught me age should temper exuberance for high impact activities.
+Getting hurt a few times has taught me age should temper exuberance for high impact activities.
 I believe partners who can move through life at a similar pace have the best shot at forming a lasting relationship.

-My surfboard was last seen on a move from CA to AR more than 20 years ago.
-Sad to count the years and realize I'll probably never surf again.
 No longer own sticks, but I still enjoy skiing.
 Just don't want to stay too long where it is cold enough to snow.
 I don't consider bowling a sport.
 I never learned tennis.
 My golf handicap is the clubs.
 I can & do run to stay in shape, but it is not my favorite activity.
 I enjoy things like biking, kayaking, swimming, hiking & camping.
-I like sports I can do more than sports I must watch, but there are games that shouldn't be missed.
+I like sports I can do more than watching sports, but there are games that shouldn't be missed.